maikotrindade/maikotrindade.github.io/_posts/2026-05-20-testing-autonomous-ai-agents.markdown

 ### Trajectory evaluation is the unlock

 The single biggest shift for me was treating trajectories as the primary unit of evaluation.
-The [agent evals guide][wolfe] describes this well, and the [O11yBench benchmark][o11y] takes it further by measuring agents on real observability workflows like log triage and incident response.
+The <a href="https://cameronrwolfe.substack.com/p/agent-evals" target="_blank" rel="noopener noreferrer" title="Agent evals guide">agent evals guide</a> describes this well, and the <a href="https://o11ybench.ai/" target="_blank" rel="noopener noreferrer" title="O11yBench observability benchmark for AI agents">O11yBench benchmark</a> takes it further by measuring agents on real observability workflows like log triage and incident response.
 The benchmark scores the path, not just the conclusion.
 That matches what I see when reviewing agent traces.
 A correct answer reached through six redundant tool calls is a failure waiting to happen at scale.

 Practical version of this in code looks like trace based assertions.
 Capture the full execution, then write checks like: